RP6502-RIA¶

 3.3.
 PIX Extended Registers (XREG)¶

 PIX devices may use bits 27-0 however they choose.
-The suggested division of this bits is:
+The suggested division of these bits is:

 Bits 27-24 indicate a channel.
 For example, the RIA device has a channel for audio, a channel for keyboard and mouse, a channel for Wifi, and so on.
-Bits 23-16 is an extended register address.
-Bits 15:0 for the payload.
+Bits 23-16 contain an extended register address.
+Bits 15-0 contain the payload.

 4. Keyboard¶